makeyourownmaker/apache-response-time/README.md

 apache-response-time is a performance analysis tool for the apache web server access log file.
 It's primary focus is on script response time.

-**Archived** This code is now fairly mature.
+**Maintainence Mode** This code is now fairly mature.
 I don't plan on making any further changes.
-I'll fix any bugs which crash the tool though.
+I might integrate your pull request or fix any bugs which crash the tool but I'm unlikely to respond to other issues.

 # Table of contents